 It’s your choice whether you take industrial action or not.
-You are responsible for your decision, and will personally face any consequences of taking unlawful industrial action.
+You are responsible for your decision, and will personally face any consequences for taking unlawful industrial action.

 Ask questions, get advice

-Talk to your employer, site manager, the Australian Building and Construction Commission and your union.
+Talk to your employer, site manager, us at the ABCC and your union.
 Make sure you get all the information you need before taking industrial action.

 Some questions you should ask are: